-In 2022, the maternity allowance under the agricultural scheme was granted to a person covered by the accident, sickness and maternity insurance and the pension insurance, or by the old-age pension insurance only, who:
+In 2023, the maternity allowance under the agricultural scheme was granted to a person covered by the accident, sickness and maternity insurance and the pension insurance, or by the old-age pension insurance only, who:

-- was the mother or father of a new-born child, - has adopted a child under 7 years of age, or a child under 10 years in relation to whom compulsory schooling has been deferred, - has decided to foster a child under 7 years of age, or a child under 10 years of age in relation to whom compulsory schooling has been deferred - and has applied for its adoption, - has decided to foster within a non-professional foster family a child under 7 years of age, or a child under 10 years in relation to whom compulsory schooling has been deferred.
+- was the mother or father of a new-born child, - has adopted a child under 14 years of age, - has decided to foster a child under the age of 14 years and applied to the guardian court to initiate proceedings for its adoption, - has decided to foster within a non-professional foster family a child under 7 years of age, or a child under 10 years in relation to whom compulsory schooling has been deferred.

-The insured father of the child was entitled to the maternity allowance only if:
+The insured father of the child was entitled to the maternity allowance if:

-- KRUS has shortened for the mother the maternity allowance period at her request; however, she must have received this allowance for at least 14 weeks from the date of birth of the child, - the child's mother has died or abandoned the child and the father had personal custody of the child.
+- KRUS has shortened for the mother the maternity allowance period at her request; however, she must have received this allowance for at least 14 weeks from the date of birth of the child. - the child's mother has died or abandoned the child and the father had personal custody of the child.
+The insured father of the child was also entitled to maternity allowance for a period of 9 weeks immediately after the mother used her maternity allowance.